Who this is for — Traders with a plan who jump between setups incompatible with context, worsening results and mental stability.

 - Review filters periodically with reporting data.

-Example — Rule: "no long breakouts if the market is sideways on H4 and intraday range is below threshold".
+Example — Rule: "no long breakouts if sideways market on H4 and intraday range is below threshold".
 The setup may look clean on M15, but the filter avoids a low-probability trade in the wrong context.

 - What it is: decision gate that enables or disables setups by regime.